-The easiest way to find an efficient heating or cooling system is by looking for the Energy Star label.
-But there are a few other indicators of how efficient a system is.
+The easiest way to find an efficient heating or cooling system is to look for the ENERGY STAR label.
+But there are also a few other indicators of how efficient a system is.

-For furnaces or boilers, look for a high Annual Fuel Utilization Efficiency (AFUE), which is a ratio of how much heat the machine creates compared to the amount of energy it consumes.
+For furnaces or boilers, look for a high annual fuel utilization efficiency (AFUE), which is a ratio of how much heat the machine creates compared to the amount of energy it consumes.
 The higher the AFUE, the more efficient the system.

-For central air conditioners, look for a Seasonal Efficiency Rating (SEER) of 14.5 or higher.
+For central air conditioners, look for a seasonal energy efficiency rating (SEER) of 14.5 or higher.
 This is the cooling output divided by the power input.
 The higher the number, the more efficient the air conditioner.

-For room air conditioners, look for a high Energy Efficiency Ratio (EER), which is the cooling output divided by the power input.
-Choose a unit with an EER of 10.8 or higher.
-The higher the EER, the more efficient it is.
-Energy Star models save the most energy.
+For room air conditioners, look for a high combined energy efficiency ratio (CEER), which is the cooling output divided by the power input.
+Choose a unit with a CEER of 10.8 or higher.
+The higher the CEER, the more efficient the machine is.
+ENERGY STAR models save the most energy.